jywu20/Notes/Computer Science/Circuit/HDL.md

 It's truly like a software programming language, in which we don't have direct access to concepts like gates or physical registers (in Verilog, the term "register" refers to abstract objects that keep the values they are assigned with;
-as is said above, registers or variables in Verilog may be synthesized as actual registers, or just as some wires coming out of some gates when actually they do not affect the state of the next clock period).
+as is said above, registers or variables in Verilog may be synthesized as actual physical registers i.e. flip-flops or memory blocks, or just as some wires coming out of some gates when actually they do not affect the state of the next clock period).